-Students may be dismissed from the College or from a major course of study because of poor academic performance.
+Students may be dismissed from the College or from an academic program because of poor academic performance.
 Academic dismissal from the College means that the individual is no longer permitted to be a student at Clarkson College and is not permitted to return to the College in the future.